omertafveez-2001/Decoupled-Gradient-Knowledge-Distilation/README.md

 - When the student makes a correct prediction but the teacher does not, the **mean-squared error (MSE) loss** is higher.
 This suggests that the loss function prioritizes aligning the student's logits with the teacher’s, emphasizing fidelity over correctness alone.

 - The student's **intra-class feature representations** trained with this loss function are more compact compared to prior methods in the literature.
 This leads to a **faster neural collapse**, improving overall model efficiency and generalization.

+- The overall affect is seen as faster convergence as show in the figures below as well.